 12. Old HVAC Unit

 If you notice a significant decrease in your air conditioner airflow, then your unit might be near the end of its life.
 In old age, the unit does not work efficiently and cannot maintain the optimum airflow.
-HVAC units typically last 10-15 years, and if your system is more than a decade old, then you surely need to replace it.
+Most HVAC units typically last 10-15 years, and if your system is more than a decade old, then you surely need to replace it.

 Have an HVAC technician thoroughly check your unit before replacing it with a new one.